peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 ## Create a VM

 I extracted the parts that you most likely want to change as variables.
-I'm using domain name demin.dev, and my user name is peterdemin:
+I'm using the domain name demin.dev, and my user name is peter:

 ```bash
 PROJECT=demindev